buehler/mse-master-thesis/sections/05_implementation.md

 Like other applications in this project and the Distributed Authentication Mesh, the provider is able to store the certificates in a local or Kubernetes storage adapter.
 The main goal of the provider is to fetch all public keys of participating PKIs to enable mutual TLS (mTLS) connections between participants.

-Since there are multiple possible ways to inject additional trusted root certificates (all participant PKIs), the provider does only store the certificate in the defined storage adapter.
+Since there are multiple ways to inject additional trusted root certificates (all participant PKIs), the provider does only store the certificate in the defined storage adapter.
 In Kubernetes and its ingress controllers, the TLS context must be configured to use the certificate, the key, and the trusted root certificates.
 The NGINX ingress controller must know where the client certificate resides to connect to an internal service.

 ## Create Secure Communication between Services

 With the Distributed Authentication Mesh and the additional extensions of this project, we are now able to create fully trusted communication between distant services.
 Even if the applications are not running in the same trust context.
 The Distributed Authentication Mesh provides the means to create a signed identity that can be used to authenticate a user [@buehler:DistAuthMesh].
 The common identity allows participating systems to restore required authorization information for the targeted service [@buehler:CommonIdentity].

 The contract repository and provider now allow the PKIs to form a trust contract with each other.
 This in turn allows services to establish mTLS connections with each other.
 When participants of the mesh communicate with other services in distant trust contexts, mTLS ensures that only allowed connections can be created.
-This mitigates the risk of external services forging an identity and connect to internal services.
+This mitigates the risk of external services forging an identity and connecting to internal services.
 The secured connection proofs that the PKIs are trusted and therefore no further encryption for the common identity is required.
 The mTLS connection cannot be successfully created if the service (respectively its PKI) is not involved in a contract with the destination.

 ![The Contract Repository and the Trust Zones](diagrams/04_trusted_comm_contracts.puml){#fig:04_trusted_comm_contracts width="80%"}

 {@fig:04_trusted_comm_contracts} shows how the parts interact with the contract repository.
 There are two different trust zones, each of which contains its own "main" PKI.
-The PKI generate a CA certificate root and create client certificates for the services within the same trust zone.
-An admin can create a trust contract between the two trust zones and stores the contract in the repository.
+The PKI generates a CA certificate root and creates client certificates for the services within the same trust zone.
+An admin can create a trust contract between the two trust zones and store the contract in the repository.
 Contract providers (for each service) can then fetch the contracts and provide a client certificate and a certificate chain to validate incoming client certificates.

 ## A Trusted Distributed Authentication Mesh

 One challenge with the Distributed Authentication Mesh is that the identity of a user is sent to a specific target service.
 The destination then translates this identity into valid authentication credentials [@buehler:DistAuthMesh].
-This target service has no means to verify that the sender is actually part of the mesh itself [@buehler:CommonIdentity].
+This target service has no means to verify that the sender is rightfully a part of the mesh itself [@buehler:CommonIdentity].
 Inside the same trust zone, the service can trust the sender if it is not publicly exposed.
-But, the use-case of the mesh includes communication between different trust zones.
+But the use-case of the mesh includes communication between different trust zones.
 Therefore, the service must be able to verify that the sender is part of the mesh.
-With the mentioned contracts and the contract repository, it is possible for all participants to fetch a list of contracts.
+With the contracts and the contract repository, it is possible for all participants to download a list of contracts.
 The contracts include the public certificates of all participating PKIs.
 Thus, it is possible for an application to call an API in a distant trust zone and verify that the sender is part of the mesh.

 To show and verify the statement, a demo application setup in Docker is provided in the GitHub repository "<https://github.com/WirePact/docker-demo>".
 This demo proofs that it is possible to create a connection between two applications via mTLS connection.

 The Docker demo consists of various containers that are required for the mesh.
-To verify the setup and the system itself, this section provides a step by step analysis of the demo and the functionality of the mesh in conjunction with the contract repository.
+To verify the setup and the system itself, this section provides a step-by-step analysis of the demo and the functionality of the mesh in conjunction with the contract repository.

 ![Trust Zone Alice](diagrams/04_proof_pki_alice.puml){#fig:04_proof_pki_alice}